clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP (MAMP) stack on macOS 10.14 Mojave using MacPorts.
+Builds a LAMP (MAMP) stack on macOS 10.15 Catalina using MacPorts.

-Intended to be used on a fresh 10.14 install.
+Intended to be used on a fresh 10.15 install.
 For versions of macOS before 10.13 use the pre-high-sierra branch.

 Please read this README all the way through before beginning.

 Why
 ---
 MacPorts is powerful but finicky.
-I commonly end up with MySQL/MariaDB with the wrong permissions and other annoyances.
-Therefore this script, which will reliably install MariaDB 5.5 and PHP 5.6 and 7.2/7.3 plus Apache 2.4 on OS X.
+I commonly end up with MySQL with the wrong permissions and other annoyances.
+Therefore this script, which will reliably install MariaDB 5.7 and PHP 5.6 and 7.2/7.3 plus Apache 2.4 on OS X.
 At least, for me.
-Tested with MacPorts 2.5.4 on OS X 10.14.
+Tested with MacPorts 2.6.4 on OS X 10.15.

 Prerequisites
 -------------
-If you had installed macports-lamp previously, export any MySQL databases (since macports-lamp will install a clean 'n' fresh MariaDB).
+If you had installed macports-lamp previously, export any MySQL databases (since macports-lamp will install a clean 'n' fresh MySQL).

 Stop any running MacPorts services as in the following two examples.
 If these give you errors, just continue.